code-pushup/cli/packages/plugin-lighthouse/README.md

 `flags` is a JavaScript object containing Lighthouse [CLI flags](https://github.com/GoogleChrome/lighthouse/blob/7d80178c37a1b600ea8f092fc0b098029799a659/cli/cli-flags.js#L80).

-Within the `flags` object, you can reference external configuration files using options like `configPath` , `preset`, or `budgetPath`.
+Within the `flags` object, external configuration files can be referenced using options like `configPath` , `preset`, or `budgetPath`.
 These options allow Lighthouse to load custom configurations, audit presets, or performance budgets from external `json` or JavaScript files.

 For a complete list of available options, refer to [the official Lighthouse documentation](https://github.com/GoogleChrome/lighthouse/blob/main/readme.md#cli-options).